Terms and Conditions

 Orders.
 Acceptance of orders is subject to credit approval and contingencies such as fire, water, strikes, theft, vandalism, acts of God, and other causes beyond the provider’s control.
 Canceled orders require compensation for incurred costs and related obligations.

 Electronic Manuscript or Image.
 It is the customer’s responsibility to maintain a copy of the original file.
 The provider is not responsible for accidental damage to media supplied by the customer or for the accuracy of finished input or final output.
-Until digital input can be evaluated by the provider no claims or promises are made about the provider’s ability to work with jobs submitted in digital format, and no liability is assumed for problems that may arise.
-Any additional translating, editing or programming needed to utilize customer-supplied files will be charged at prevailing rates.
+Until digital input can be evaluated by the provider, no claims or promises are o be made about the provider’s ability to work with jobs submitted in digital format, and no liability is assumed for problems that may arise.
+Any additional translating, editing, or programming needed to utilize customer-supplied files will be charged at prevailing rates.

 Alterations/Corrections.
 Customer alterations include all work performed in addition to the original specifications.
 All such work will be charged at the provider’s current rates.